sophiemachin/sophiemachin.github.io/README.md

 cd to the project, and create a new branch for the source code to live.

     git checkout -b source

 Then from the source branch

  	npm install gh-pages

+## Deployment

+When you are ready to deploy, run this command from the source branch

  	npm run deploy

  Visit https://<username>.github.io/ to see the live page.

+## Development

+Once the initial setup is working, development can be done locally from the source branch using

+    npm start

+This builds a local version which automatically refreshes when any of the src files are updated.

+Commit and push as required.

+Run

+    npm run deploy

+To make the app live.

 ## Explanations